stuart-warren/chef-aws-tag/README.md

 }
 ```

-Ensure that the opsworks role has the ability to CreateTags and DeleteTags.
+Ensure that the EC2 instance profile used has the ability to CreateTags, DescribeTags and DeleteTags.